lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ~~~~~~
 {: #Figure-Archi title='3GPP network architecture'}

-The Narrow Band Internet of Things (NB-IoT) architecture can send data by different paths,
+The Narrow Band Internet of Things (NB-IoT) architecture has a more complex structure.
-each path with different characteristics such as bandwidths,
-feedback, and layer two reliability and segmentation.
+It relies on different NGWs from different providers and can send data by different paths, each path with different characteristics such as bandwidths, feedback, and layer two reliability and segmentation.

 {{Figure-Archi}} shows this architecture where the Network Gateway Cellular Internet of Things Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
 For example, a Dev using the path form by the Network Gateway Mobility Management Entity (NGW-MME), the NGW-CSGW, and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a small bandwidth transmission from some bytes to one thousand bytes only.

 <!-- The NGW-CSGN also supports at least some of the following CIoT EPS Optimizations: